Echoes of the past: refuge and memory, 2

 In 2000 Hildi and I were part of the pool of musicians taking part in weekly concerts throughout the year for John Eliot Gardiner’s extraordinary Bach Cantata Pilgrimage.
 While I was naively relishing the music, Hildi’s enjoyment would have been mixed with her personal history.
 She reflects with a certain irony how the poverty of the GDR had enabled towns there to preserve dilapidated old architecture that was being dismantled with abandon in West Germany (although it has been observed that in the East they compensated by ravaging the environment).

-By 1994 Hildi’s life was taking a new course as she found herself in demand as a German language coach for singers.
+By 1994 Hildi’s life was taking a new course, as she found herself in demand as a German language coach for singers.
 She has gone on to work mainly at Covent Garden, Welsh National Opera, the Royal College of Music, and the Royal Academy of Music.
 She dearly loves this work, combining her early teaching experience (in the family tradition) with her later career as orchestral musician—even if she sometimes has to bring into play the skills of diplomacy that she has honed in playing for conductors.
-Meanwhile she still plays for John Eliot.

 As Hildi tells me the story of the 2015 return to Leipzig of the famous 1748 painting of Bach by Elias Gottlob Haussmann, she clearly takes it to heart.
 The portrait had itself been on a lengthy odyssey (see also here)—from Leipzig to Berlin, Hamburg, Breslau (Wroclaw), London, Fontmell Magna, Princeton.
 Its final return to Leipzig in 2015 was a kind of homecoming for Hildi too.
 Bach’s generation, of course, also had to live in the shadow of the devastating trauma of the Thirty Years’ War.